minnesota map logo - minnesota state flag

 Click map to enlarge.

 The detailed Minnesota map and the regional Minnesota map display cities, roads, rivers, and lakes as well as terrain features.
-The detailed map shows only the state of Minnesota, while the regional map shows Minnesota and the surrounding region.
-Please be patient while waiting for these large maps to display.
+The detailed map shows only the State of Minnesota, while the regional map shows Minnesota and the surrounding region.

 Minnesota Infrastructure > Minnesota Airports